Icinga/icinga2/doc/21-development.md

 Call GDB with the binary (`/usr/sbin/icinga2` is a wrapper script calling `/usr/lib64/icinga2/sbin/icinga2` since 2.4) and all arguments and run it in foreground.
-If VFork causes trouble disable it inside the gdb run.
+If VFork causes trouble, disable it inside the gdb run.

     # gdb --args /usr/lib64/icinga2/sbin/icinga2 daemon -x debug -DUseVfork=0